UCLA-TMD/Ogata/docs/_build/html/_sources/Overview.rst.txt

 Overview
 ========

 The algorithm in this repository optimizes Ogata's quadrature formula for TMD phenomenology.
-The work in this repository is based on the Ogata quadrature formula which is given by the expression
+This work is based on the Ogata quadrature formula, which is given by the expression

 .. math::